juliane1999/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+One is for the server to take care of and the latter is for the client.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+It's encrypted so it's safer than having hard coded passwords.
 3. How are unit tests different from integration and end-to-end testing?
+Unit testings are testing in isolation rather than end-to-end testing where you do everything from arrange, act, and assert.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+ It is a software process being converted to test cases before the software is fully developed, and tracking all of the software development by repeatedly testing the software against all test cases.